nicojapas/BER-DAFT-JAN21/Lessons/2.03_datetime_strings_logical_order_of_processing/lesson.md

 ### Lesson 1 key concepts

-> :clock10: 20 min

 Using DateTime functions

 - Converting other data types to date, DateTime
 - Changing formats of date columns using `date_format()`

-> :exclamation: In this session, please ask the students to go through the case study pdf document to understand the format in which dates have been recorded in these tables - `account`, `card`, and `loan`.

 <details>
 <summary> Click for Code Sample </summary>